It’s undeniable that smartwatches are the way of the future and with all their impressive features, and it’s easy to see why.

 Plus, it’s impressive battery life will keep you going without always needing a charger on hand.
 Along the way, you can monitor your heart rate and stress levels and with preloaded activities right on the watch, you can stay active anytime, anywhere.

-As far as I can tell, this is the best rugged smartwatch in terms of battery life.
-While many of them offer long-lasting devices, this one can last up to 30 days.
+As far as I can tell, this is the best rugged smartwatch version in terms of battery life.
+While many of them offer long-lasting devices, this bluetooth smartwatch can last up to 30 days without the need to charge it.
 Of course, that’s on low power mode.
 On average, it’ll last around 5 days and for 10 hours if using GPS.

-Another feature that makes this TicWatch stand out is that it works with Google.
-If it’s important to you to stay connected, this is the rugged Android smartwatch for you.
-With the Google Play Store, you get access to thousands of apps, you can use Google Assistant to call and text from your watch, and you can even use Google Pay to buy things from your wrist.
+The features that makes this TicWatch stand out is that it has AMOLED display and it works with Google app.
+If you need to stay connected, this is the digital Android wear for you.
+With the Google Play Store, you get access to thousands of apps, you can use Google Assistant to call and text from your watch instead of doing it from your smartphone, and you can even use built-in Google Pay app to buy things from your wrist.

-On top of that, you get all the expected features like fitness tracking and GPS, but with Google, every watch becomes totally customizable.
+On top of that, you get all the expected features like bluetooth, fitness tracking and GPS, but with Google android technology, every timepiece becomes totally customizable.
 It’s also surprisingly affordable which is always a great thing.
 But you can't take it swimming, because it's not water resistant, which is its biggest downside.

-Another fun feature included is that you can take photos and make movies of your movements.
+Another fun feature included is that you can take photos so easy even while swimming and make movies of your movements.
 I’m not convinced this is the most necessary function, but some people might like it for documenting their adventures.

-When you want the best tactical smartwatch available, there are a few important things to consider before you make a purchase.
+When you want the best tactical smartwatch available, there are a few important things to consider before making a purchase.
 Of course, there’s always pros and cons to every product and simply listing how great or horrible doesn’t help you see the full picture.